Millions of people are already working to build a better world. What if they joined forces to create systems-level change?

-Big Picture Activism
+Big Picture Activism encompasses three aspects:

 - Developing a ‘big picture’ understanding of how the different parts of a healthy economy – food, finance, energy, etc. – interact with and build upon each other; and